-Using Jupyter Notebooks in DSS¶
+Using Jupyter Notebooks in Dataiku¶

 Jupyter notebooks are a favorite tool of many data scientists.
 They provide users with an ideal environment for interactively analyzing datasets directly from a web browser, combining code, graphical output, and rich content in a single place.